JeremieMelo/EE382M-S22-A-Star-Search/README.md

-# Coding Assignment 2: Multi-Pin Net Detailed Routing using A Star Search
+# Coding Assignment 2: 2-Pin Net Detailed Routing using A Star Search
-Implement one multi-pin net detailed routing using A* search on CPU.
+Implement one 2-pin net detailed routing using A* search on CPU.

 # Recommended Python Environment
  * Python >= 3.6.6